-Welcome to the Department of German, Nordic, and Slavic
+The Department of German, Nordic, and Slavic Statement on Diversity

 Award Winning Faculty

-The Kellett awards recognize outstanding faculty seven to 20 years past their first promotion to a tenured position.
-View GNS News for more information on this prestigious award.
+The H.I.
+Romnes Faculty Fellowship awards recognize outstanding faculty up to six years past their first promotion to a tenured position.
+Professor Irina Shevelenko is recognized for her impressive research efforts and strong leadership.